Models

 A ZenML Model is an entity that groups together related resources:

-Think of a ZenML Model as a container that organizes all the components related to a specific ML use case or business problem.
-This extends beyond just the model weights or parameters - it represents the entire ML product.
+Think of a ZenML Model as a container that organizes all the components related to a specific ML use case, business problem, or AI agent system.
+This extends beyond just model weights or agent prompts - it represents the entire ML product or intelligent system.

 The Model Control Plane